Find Nursing Schools

 Private not-for-profit Public vs. Private

 The total student population at Bellevue University is 13,059, of which 9,665 students are undergraduates and of those, 6,302 are full-time.
-For undergraduates at Bellevue University, the average graduation time is 4.6 years.
+It takes the average Bellevue University undergraduate about 4.6 years to complete their degree.

 References